What Parents Can Do About Childhood Bullying

 - Requests money from you to meet the bully's demands and might even resort to stealing money from you or other family members.

 - Seems socially isolated, with few - if any - real friends; is rarely invited to parties or to the homes of other kids.
-His fear of rejection may lead him to shun others.
+Their fear of rejection may lead them to shun others.

 What can parents of the victim do?

-If your child is a victim of bullying, try helping him with the following strategies:
+If your child is a victim of bullying, try helping them with the following strategies:

 Your Attitude and Actions